hyphanet/scripts/README.md

 8. Run the insert-update script.
 9. The node should find, download, verify, and apply the update.

-Before starting the release script commit a change that updates the build number.

 Ensure the fred, scripts, website, Java installer, and Windows installer repositories are up to date before starting the release.
 Ensure the bundled plugins in the `FreenetReleased` (or equivalent) directory are up to date as well.